andrewdeler/andrewdeler/README.md

 - 👋 Hi, I’m @andrewdeler
 - 👀 I’m interested in ecological data analysis, biometrics, and silviculture
 - 🌱 I’m currently learning forestry at Michigan State University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a package regarding my interests
 - 📫 How to reach me: deleruy1@msu.edu